-Carol Elder Bruce is a litigator whose practice focuses on white collar criminal defense and complex civil litigation.
+Carol Elder Bruce is a litigator whose practice focuses on white collar criminal defense, congressional investigations, and complex civil litigation.
 She represents individuals and corporations in criminal grand jury investigations, and in criminal and civil trials and appeals.
 She also represents clients in hearings and proceedings before the U.S. Senate, the U.S. House of Representatives, in administrative proceedings within federal agencies, and in the conduct of internal corporate investigations.

 Ms. Bruce's civil litigation experience includes representing companies and individuals on both sides depending on the nature of the case in commercial or general civil disputes, civil fraud, False Claims Act, class action, antitrust, Foreign Sovereign Immunity Act cases, and Section 1983 Civil Rights Act cases.
 Her white collar criminal case experience includes defense of individuals and companies in, among other things, fraud, public corruption, Foreign Corrupt Practices Act (FCPA), criminal False Claims Act, and Anti-Money Laundering investigations and prosecutions.